 Exploring your "Why?"

-This session will help attendees explore their whys through their personal landmarks.
-Our personal landmarks refer to the kinds of experiences and discoveries that represent significant moments in our core, identity, and integrity.
-Our landmarks are encouraged, tested, and established throughout our life.
-These landmarks are not only the things that relate to the positive moments of triumph over adversity.
-Times of pain, uncertainty, and failure are also important landmarks.
-Our landmarks are often more helpful than mountaintop moments for discovering our inner resources and can signify the need for movement and change in our lives.
+This session will help you explore your "whys" through personal landmarks.
+Personal landmarks are the kinds of experiences and discoveries that are significant moments in our core and our identity.
+Personal landmarks are encouraged, tested, and established throughout our life.
+These are not only the the positive moments of success but also of pain, uncertainty, and failure.
+Our landmarks are helpful for discovering ourselves and can help us see the need for movement or change in our lives.

 2:30 – 3:30 PM Breakout 2F (repeat)